Joe Haden: Professional career

+Pre-draft

 Coming out of Florida, Haden was projected to be a first-round pick by the majority of NFL draft experts and scouts.
 He received an invitation to the NFL Combine and completed all of the required combine and positional drills.
 Haden disappointed scouts with a 4.52-second time in the 40-yard dash, which is average for an NFL cornerback, but it was later revealed he had a sore back at that time.

 On March 17, 2010, he participated at Florida's pro day and opted to rerun the 40, 20, and 10-yard dash as well as the short shuttle.
 He was able to shorten his time in all, running a 4.43 in the 40-yard dash, a 2.60 in the 20, and a 1.53 in the ten-yard dash.
-Over 75 representatives from all 32 NFL teams attended including head coaches Eric Mangini (Browns), Mike Tomlin (Steelers), John Fox (Panthers), Raheem Morris (Buccaneers), and Tom Coughlin (Giants) He was ranked as the top cornerback prospect in the draft by NFLDraftScout.com and SI.com.
+Over 75 representatives from all 32 NFL teams attended including head coaches Eric Mangini (Cleveland Browns), Mike Tomlin (Pittsburgh Steelers), John Fox (Carolina Panthers), Raheem Morris (Tampa Bay Buccaneers), and Tom Coughlin (New York Giants) He was ranked as the top cornerback prospect in the draft by NFLDraftScout.com and SI.com.

 Cleveland Browns

-The Cleveland Browns selected Haden in the first round (seventh overall) of the 2010 NFL Draft.